FrezsSec/SOC-Automation-Environment-Setup-with-Wazuh-TheHive-and-Shuffle/README.md

       ![83](https://github.com/FrezsSec/Setting-Up-SOC-Automation-with-Wazuh-TheHive-and-Shuffle/assets/173344802/a2dda574-fc23-400d-9eed-ceb086a90f84)

-   - Make sure to select the Regex output for list for in hash section (or id section).
+   - Make sure to select the Regex output for list in hash section (or id section).

      ![85](https://github.com/FrezsSec/Setting-Up-SOC-Automation-with-Wazuh-TheHive-and-Shuffle/assets/173344802/0a07001a-881d-4d9d-8796-26273261520d)